 Within the limits of the duties assigned to each of them, the aforesaid committees are authorized to access information and corporate functions necessary for carrying out their respective tasks.
 They may also draw upon external consultants at the Company's expense, within the limits of the overall budget approved for all committees by the Board of Directors.
-In this regard, it should be noted that, in the event that the Remuneration Committee intends to draw upon the services of a consultant in order to obtain information on market practices regarding remuneration, it must beforehand check that the consultant is not in a situation that could actually compromise their independence of judgment.
-Similarly, in the event that the Related Parties and Connected Parties Committee wishes to consult with experts of its choosing - who have acknowledged professional qualifications and expertise on topics regarding transactions with related parties submitted to the Committee for examination - the Committee must check that they are independent and are not subject to conflicts of interest.
+In this regard, it should be noted that, in the event that the Remuneration Committee intends to draw upon the services of a consultant in order to obtain information on market practices regarding remuneration, it must beforehand check that the Related Parties and Connected Parties Committee wishes to consult with experts of its choosing - who have acknowledged professional qualifications and expertise on topics regarding transactions with related parties submitted to the Committee for examination - the Committee must check that they are independent and are not subject to conflicts of interest.